Ratting

 Rat Pitting became a popular blood sport in the early 1800s.
 It usually took place beneath a pubs, hotels or inns.
 The rats would be supplied in 'lots' of a specific number.
 Betting would take place on which terrier could kill these in the shortest time.

 The terrier's handler would wait until the rats settled in a heap at the outer edges of the pit with the stronger rats underneath and the weaker ones on the top.
-A clever, proficient terrier could kill the 100 rats in around 10 minutes.
-This spectator blood sport not only tested the ratting skills of particular terriers, it helped eliminate rats.
+In the early 1800s, the celebrated rat dog 'Billy ' is reported to have killed 100 rats in 10 minutes.
+This challenged 'all-comers' to wager bets.
+The spectator blood sport to feats in the rat pit grave gave impetus to breeding swifter moving rat terriers which not only provided a blood sport for spectators, it tested the ratting skills of particular terriers and it helped eliminate rats[2].

 How the Terrier Worked